SlippiCodeMan/CodeManBot/README.md

 ## Contributing

 We only accept pull requests on the dev branch which has autodeployement on the dev bot.
-When we feel everything is stable we merge dev into main which has autodeployement on the production bot.

 If your change is huge please open an issue first.